menglin-c/menglin-c.github.io/_pages/about.md

 <br>

 # News
+- **[2026-01]** Our paper “Reconfigurable Topological Power Router Based on Interferometric Edge States” is accepted by *IEEE Transactions on Antennas and Propagation*. <https://ieeexplore.ieee.org/document/11393656>
 - **[2025-12]** Our paper “[Super-Robust Telecommunications Enabled by Topological Half-Supermodes](https://advanced.onlinelibrary.wiley.com/doi/10.1002/advs.202515157)” is accepted by ***Advanced Science***.
 - **[2025-11]** Our paper “[An Autonomous Current Balancing Method for Interleaved DC/DC Converter in Wireless Power Transfer Systems](https://ieeexplore.ieee.org/document/11223892)” is accepted by *IEEE Transactions on Industrial Electronics*.
 - **[2025-08]** I am pleased to announce that our student received the **IEEE APCAP Student Paper Award** in Christchurch, New Zealand. [[Link]](https://www.ieee-apcap.org/)